shawnmckinney/wicket-sample/README.md

 # Instructions for downloading app and generating the install doc:

-# 1. Download wicket-sammple from github: https://github.com/shawnmckinney/wicket-sample/archive/master.zip
+## 1. Download wicket-sample from github: https://github.com/shawnmckinney/wicket-sample/archive/master.zip

 # 2. Extract the zip archive to your local machine.